What is Adult ADHD?

 Adult ADHD Summary

 ADHD impacts millions of adults in the United States, and up to 80% of adults with ADHD go undiagnosed and untreated.
+Recent research reveals that ADHD is a lifelong condition for the vast majority of individuals, with approximately 90% of children with ADHD continuing to experience symptoms into young adulthood.
+While symptoms may fluctuate over time with periods of improvement and recurrence, sustained recovery remains uncommon.
 Using what we just learned, we can help ourselves or our loved ones find help.
 Millennium Medical Associates can provide tools and resources to help adults thrive regardless of ADHD.
 If you feel that you might benefit from talking to a healthcare provider about ADHD, please make an appointment here.

 References & Further Reading